23 Jan The Spiritual Exodus

 Every book in the Bible contains an important life lesson.
 We will go in detail how the story of Moses is related to the spiritual exodus we as Christians face now.

 The Hebrews were in bondage by the Egyptians (Exodus 1:11).
-The Pharaoh represents Satan.
-Today most people are in some type of spiritual bondage by Satan and his kingdom (John 8:34).
+The Pharaoh represents kingdom of darkness.
+Today most people are in some type of spiritual bondage by kingdom of darkness (John 8:34).
 People are desperately waiting for the true children of God to set them free through deliverance (Romans 8:20-21).

 2. God’s Vessels

 Just like Moses, God calls people to set the captives free such as apostles, prophets, teachers, evangelists, etc. (1 Corinthians 12:27-30, 2 Timothy 4:5).
 However, many are called, but few are chosen (Matthew 22:14).

 Throughout The Book of Exodus, Pharaoh’s magicians did the same kind of miracles Aaron did but at the end his staff swallowed their staffs (Exodus 7:12).
 When Balaam tried to curse the Hebrews, God forced him to bless them instead (Numbers 24:2-9).
 This describes how God’s power is mightier than any spiritualist, occultist, witch, or magician.
 Today many of us Christians are targeted by the kingdom of darkness (Ephesians 6:12).
 However through the Holy Spirit, we can overcome them (Romans 8:37).

 4. The Blood of the Lamb

 Just as the Hebrews were protected from the wrath of God by the blood of the lamb so are we as Christians (Revelation 12:11).
 God will judge and punish the world at the end of the age.
 Whoever follows Christ will be protected by his blood from the wrath of God (John 3:36).